danielliao11/commons-util/README.md

     - StringUtil : 80%.
     - InetAddressUtil has been completed, and passed test.
     - IOUtil has been completed, and passed test.
+    - ByteUtil has been completed, and passed test.
+    - EncryptionUtil has been completed, and passed test.